-Social Research NZ is conducting qualitative research exploring how parents and young people engage with digital technology, and how Covid19 has impacted their use of, and attitudes and aspirations toward digital technologies.
+Social Research NZ is conducted qualitative interviews with families to explore how they engage with digital technologies and services and how this shapes their digital outcomes. in the year 2020 Covid19 has amplified our need for digital technologies and it is important to understand how impacted their use of, and attitudes and aspirations toward digital technologies.
 How do we see digital technology in our futures?

 The need to address digital inclusion has also been amplified by the global Covid19 pandemic which has forced businesses to close, families into isolation, and New Zealand schools to transition to online teaching.
 Now more than ever, families are called upon to use digital technologies and so we need to understand what other barriers (beyond access and skills) there may be to achieving better digital inclusion outcomes.

 Existing research, policies and education have focused largely on pragmatic means such as providing internet access and improving children’s digital skills to overcome persistent inequalities in children’s effective use of digital technologies.
 Despite such efforts over the last 20 years digital exclusion still persists and addressing this has become more urgent with the rapid digitalisation of the economy and society.